Noble Wife Opens Her Hands to the Needy

 Wisdom expresses itself through skillful work and thoughtful preparation for the future.

-19 She lays her hands to the distaff, and her hands hold the spindle.
+19 She stretches out her hands to the distaff and grasps the spindle with her fingers.

-20 She opens her arms to the poor; yes, she extends her hands to the needy.
+20 She opens her arms to the poor and reaches out her hands to the needy.

 Wisdom expresses itself through skillful work and thoughtful preparation for the future.